learn-co-curriculum/dsc-decision-trees-lab/README.md

 # Building Trees using scikit-learn - Lab

 ## Introduction

-Following the toy example we saw in the previous lesson, we shall now grow a decision tree for a more complex dataset.
+Following the toy example we saw in the previous lesson, we'll now build a decision tree for a more complex dataset.
 This lab covers all major areas of standard machine learning practice , from data acquisition to evaluation of results.
-We shall use scikit learn, pandas and graphviz libraries to conduct this analysis following the example of play tennis dataset.
+We'll continue to use the scikit-learn and pandas libraries to conduct this analysis, following the same structure we saw in the previous lesson.

 ## Objectives